 Jane Huppee – Treasurer, Ms. Huppee is the Chief Financial Officer for The Aloha Foundation.
 The Foundation operates 5 summer camps and a year round outdoor education center.
 She oversees the Foundation’s accounting and human resources functions.

 John Echeverria – Director, Mr. Echeverria is a Professor of Law at Vermont Law School in South Royalton Vermont, where he teaches property, land use and various environmental topics.
-He also serves on the board of directors of the Natural Resources Council of Vermont, and as a member of the Strafford, Vermont Planning Commission.
+He also serves on the board of directors of the Vermont Natural Resources Council, and as a member of the Strafford, Vermont Planning Commission.

-Gus Speth – Director, “My wife Cameron and I moved to Strafford a decade ago.
+Gus Speth – Director, Mr. Speth has been on the front lines of solving the world’s most pressing environmental and social issues including chairman of the Council on Environmental Quality in the Executive Office of the President.
+As Jimmy Carter’s Council on Environmental Quality Chairman, he was a principal adviser on matters affecting the environment and had overall responsibility for developing and coordinating the President’s environmental program.
+“My wife Cameron and I moved to Strafford a decade ago.
 We fell in love with the area, and after 40 years working in the environmental movement, we were looking for the actual environment.
-I began teaching at the Vermont Law School, and we both took up roles in Strafford–most recently, the Friends of the Morrill Homestead board and the Energy Committee.
-We believe that the NewVistas proposal, even if implemented to a fourth of David Hall’s proposal, would ruin the life we love here.
-There are so many better ways to bring new vitality to our region.”
+I began teaching at the Vermont Law School, and we both took up roles in Strafford–most recently, the Friends of the Morrill Homestead board and the Energy Committee.”

 Ingrid Van Steamburg – Director, Ms. Van Steamburg was born and raised in the Champlain Valley and moved to Orange County when she attended college in Randolph Center to earn her degree in Business Management.
 While in college she met her husband at the Tunbridge World’s Fair and they have lived on the family farm in Tunbridge for nearly 20 years.
 Their son is the 5th generation on the farm.